YooVVV/weeklySchedule/README.md

 1. As a user, I want to be able to access two pages from main page, so that I can add a new schedule or select saved schedules.

+2. As a user, I want to access a list of events of schedule, so that I can see the events in a schedule.